RotherOSS/discretesystemaddresses/doc/content/index.rst

 Description
 ===========
-With this extension it is possible that (system) addresses can communicate with each other.

-These are assigned to so-called address pools so that the incoming mail is divided into several tickets.
+This extension facilitates communication between system addresses within OTOBO (e.g. in cc), by linking tickets in different queues to each other and using address pools to ensure a new article is added to all relevant tickets within the system (e.g. one in the IT Queue and one in HR).

 System requirements
 ===================